prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/gui.md

    ![image](https://user-images.githubusercontent.com/87687468/192596029-21b7dcc2-917c-41d0-bda2-3763584f7f00.png)

 ## SSH Key pair
    We can use a key pair to securely connect to our instance.
 We can choose from an existing key pair, or create a new one.
-It is generally preferred that instead of using the same key pair for all servers, you should create a new one for certain groups of servers.
+It is generally preferred that instead of using the same key pair for all instances, you should create a new one for different groups of instances.

    ![image](https://user-images.githubusercontent.com/87687468/189890580-0b647d1e-baad-4597-95ad-7fcad81e9324.png)